 At First Glance - That's Tara?

-Tara is more a state of mind than a real, tangible attraction in the sense of (once) huge erections of royal splendour.
-In fact, the only immediately noticeable ancient erection would be the Lia Fáil.
+In fact, Tara is more a state of mind than a real, tangible attraction in the sense of (once) huge manifestations of royal splendor.
+Truth be told, the only immediately noticeable ancient erection would be the Lia Fáil.

-Which, come to think of it, certainly has a phallic symbolism.
-But is less splendid than more modern monuments to be found on the site.
-Being just a stone, after all.
+Which, come to think of it, and upon visual inspection from certain angles, certainly has a pronounced phallic symbolism.
+But ultimately turns out to be less splendid than more modern monuments to be found on the site.
+Being just a (roughly hewn) stone, after all.

 Let us have a look at what you can find on the Hill of Tara, though you will have to explore and walk a bit.
 Staying in the car park, or even in the churchyard (both are the extreme ends of the prepared pathways) is no option.